Yongzheng Emperor: The "secret report" system

 To effectively grasp the situation of his subordinates, Yongzheng utilized the "secret report" system which originated from the Shunzhi Era, which also suited his own tastes of having personal connection separately with each subordinate.
-The emperor recruited secret informants from the trusted subordinates who had the privileges to privately report to the Emperor whatever they felt suspicious.
+The emperor recruited secret informants from the trusted subordinates who had the privilege to privately report to the Emperor whatever they felt suspicious.
 The components of secret informants was quite varied, including even some low-ranked officers, and was widely distributed all over the empire.
-To encourage the sincerity and eagerness of informants, their identity and the report's content was kept strictly confidential; even the informants did not know each others, and the procedures and writing style requirements was greatly simplified.
-Such "secret reporters" enable the emperor to maintain an extensive information network without a specialized internal espionage bureau.
-The secret informants also have no privileges beside the secret reports and the reports only had reference value with no legal authority, which prevented the authority abuse from the informant like the Ming internal esiponage agents.
-Also, to avoid false accusation and incorrect reports from informants, Yongzheng collected the information from various sources, and the accused person also had a chance to defend their actions and prove their innocence.
-Under a capable ruler, secret reports actually protected the innocent magistrates from wrong accusations, as the reports provide alternative information sources beside the official charges.
+To encourage the sincerity and eagerness of informants, their identity and reports' content was kept strictly confidential; even informants did not know each other, and the procedures and writing style requirements were greatly simplified.
+Such "secret reporters" enabled the emperor to maintain an extensive information network without a specialized internal espionage bureau.
+The secret informants also had no privileges beside the secret reports and the reports had no legal authority, which prevented authority abuse from informants like the Ming internal espionage agents.
+Also, to avoid false accusation and incorrect reports from informants, Yongzheng collected information from various sources, and the accused person also had a chance to defend their actions and prove their innocence.
+Popular historian Yi Zhongtian opines that under a capable ruler, secret reports actually protected innocent magistrates from wrong accusations, as the reports provided alternative information sources beside the official charges.
+Fu Zhengyuan writes that the secret report system created an atmosphere of mutual distrust, which encouraged people to spy and report on others' behaviours instead of forming bonds.
+Officials from the circuit censorate and supervising censorate had to write daily reports to be sent to the emperor.
+If they could not detect abnormal things, they had to state the reason.